 With this in mind, we can characterize the general equilibrium.
 The country can be partitioned into those locations that trade with RoW and those that stay in autarky.
 It follows that if the country is not in international autarky there must be some boundary $b \in [0, \overline{\ell}]$ such that all locations $\ell < b$ are fully specialized in the export-oriented industry.
-In turn, all locations $\ell > b$ do not trade with the RoW and stay in autarky, while locations at distance b from their nearest international gate are indifferent between trading or not with RoW.7 Therefore, an internal boundary b divides the country between a trading coastal region comprising all locations $\ell \in [0, b)$ whose distance to the nearest international gate is less than b and an autarkic interior region comprising the remaining locations $\ell \in (b, \overline{\ell}]$.8
+In turn, all locations $\ell > b$ do not trade with the RoW and stay in autarky, while locations at distance b from their nearest international gate are indifferent between trading or not with RoW.7 Therefore, an internal boundary b divides the country between a trading coastal region comprising all locations $\ell \in [0,b)$ whose distance to the nearest international gate is less than b and an autarkic interior region comprising the remaining locations $\ell \in (b, \overline{\ell}]$.8

 This reasoning implies that the distance separating each location from its nearest international gate is the only local fundamental that matters for specialization.
 This justifies our initial statement that locations may be arbitrarily arranged on a map, as well as our decision to index locations by their distance to the nearest port.
-In addition, any bilateral trade flow in the country either origi-
+In addition, any bilateral trade flow in the country either originates from ports, or is directed toward them.
+These features allow us to represent a two-dimensional geography on the line, leading to closed-form characterizations for aggregate